 Can You Switch From Daily Contacts to Glasses In One Day?

 You can switch between daily contact lenses and glasses in one day.
 In fact, there are situations where this would be recommended.
 This includes taking your contacts out to go swimming or to take a nap.
-In these cases, taking your contacts out would make sense considering that bacteria from the water can get in your eyes, and sleeping in them can cause irritation.
+Taking them out prevents bacteria from the water getting in your eyes, and sleeping in them can cause irritation.

 However, there are some important rules to keep in mind when switching between dailies and glasses in a day.
 The main one is that you shouldn’t reuse the same daily contact lenses.
 This is because they are much more fragile than longer-lasting lenses and can actually cause problems.
 Instead, simply wear your glasses the rest of the day or open a fresh pair of lenses.